Man arrested in connection with 2013 killing of Manitoba teen girl

 - Leah Anderson's killer was male, known to girl, RCMP say

-Police didn't release the name of the suspect arrested, saying charges had not been laid.
-Last week police said Anderson's killer was known to her.
+Police did not release the name of the suspect because charges have not yet been laid.
+Last week, police said Anderson's killer was known to her.

-RCMP said Wednesday police assembled a list of suspects and then narrowed it down with the help of the community.
-Police didn't elaborate on why the suspect was released Thursday.
+A Wednesday news release said police assembled a list of suspects and then narrowed it down with the help of the community.

 "This arrest is significant," said Sgt.
 Todd Doyle of RCMP major crime services in a news release on Wednesday.